What is criminal speeding in Arizona?

 The chart below illustrates where criminal or excessive speed falls on the scale of violations and criminal offenses in Arizona:

 How can you get a criminal speeding ticket in Arizona?

 There are three ways to get a criminal speeding ticket in Arizona, all explained below.

 Excessive Speed (28-701.02a3)

 This is the most common type of criminal speeding offense.
 This offense does not depend upon the posted speed limit.
-Traveling 86 miles per hour even in 75 mile per hour speed limit zone constitutes a violation of this section.
+Exceeding the posted speed limit by more than twenty miles per hour in any location constitutes a violation of this section.

 This type of charge is very common for those traveling in the more rural parts of Arizona, often traveling between major tourist destinations such as the Grand Canyon, Sedona, and Flagstaff.

-This is another common type of offense, and is usually seen in more urban parts of Arizona in the major cities.
-This violation occurs at any speed that is over 20 miles per hour over the posted limit.
+This is another common type of offense and is usually seen in more urban parts of Arizona in the major cities.
+This violation occurs if a person exceeds the posted speed limit in a business or residential district by more than twenty miles per hour, or if no speed limit is posted, exceeds forty-five miles per hour.
 Some examples include:

 - Traveling 56 miles per hour or above in a 35 mile per hour zone